How Long Does Alcohol Stay in Your System?

 Someone who is inebriated often and regularly struggles through the process of sobering up or getting in trouble for having a BAC that is too high may have an alcohol use disorder.
 It is possible to get help, though, and to learn to moderate or stop drinking with professional assistance.
 Behavioral therapies are the backbone of addiction treatment, but some people also benefit from medications.

-Many treatment centers also offer people struggling with alcohol use disorder an array of services to make the process easier and more effective: group therapies, different types of individual therapies, holistic and medical care, screening and treatment for co-occurring mental illnesses, nutrition, exercise, and lifestyle changes, life skills and planning for the future, including relapse prevention strategies.
+Many alcohol use disorder treatment centers also offer people struggling with alcohol use disorder an array of services to make the process easier and more effective: group therapies, different types of individual therapies, holistic and medical care, screening and treatment for co-occurring mental illnesses, nutrition, exercise, and lifestyle changes, life skills and planning for the future, including relapse prevention strategies.

 Understanding how the body processes alcohol and how long it stays in the system is important for knowing how drinking can be harmful.
 But it is also important to understand that moderate and healthy drinking does not result in inebriation.
 If you or someone you care about is struggling with drinking, reach out for help and work with the dedicated professionals who can guide you to a healthier lifestyle.